cuelang/cuelang.org/content/en/docs/concepts/logic.md

     E("⊥ (bottom)")
 {{< /mermaid >}}

-Here we see what is tradionally a type class (number and int) and some concrete instances, that is, specific numbers.
+Here we see what is traditionally a type class (number and int) and some concrete instances, that is, specific numbers.
 They are ordered as expected: `0` and `1` are integral numbers, whereas `20.0` (by definition) and `1.1` are numbers,